rehypejs/rehype-meta/readme.md

 There are three ways to configure the metadata of a document.

 1.  pass an object as `options` when [using `meta`][use]
-2. Define it in YAML front matter (by integrating with [`vfile-matter`][vfile-matter])
+2.  define it in YAML front matter (by integrating with [`vfile-matter`][vfile-matter])
-3. Define an object at `file.data.meta`
+3.  define an object at `file.data.meta`

 Configuration is created by extending the defaults, with these objects, in the above order (so `file.data.meta` takes precedence over `options`).